 Echinacea is a herb that strengthens immune system and prevents the occurrence of cold, a common cause of bronchitis.
 It is used to treat mainly acute bronchitis and prevent infections of the upper respiratory tract.
 In addition to prevention, echinacea also contributes to faster recovery.
 It is a natural immunostimulant as it increases the activity of white blood cells, macrophages and alpha necrosis factor (TNF-alpha), thus enhancing the body’s defense to eradicate pathogenic microbes.
 Pregnant and breastfeeding women, as well as people taking immunosuppressive medications should not take echinacea.

 Astragalus is one of the most powerful immunostimulant herbs.
 Its action is due to flavonoids, phytosterols and quercetin.
-In particular, it helps to strengthen body’s defense in cases of cold and to treat viral infections of the upper respiratory tract and bronchitis.
+In particular, it helps to strengthen the body’s defense in cases of cold and to treat viral infections of the upper respiratory tract and bronchitis.

 Lobelia (Lobelia inflate)